 Over the last couple of months we’ve been clearing stuff out of my mother’s bungalow.

-Returning to the car, for the second time, he was starting to look bedraggled.
-It was raining even harder.
+Returning to the car, for the second time, he looked thoroughly bedraggled.
+The rain had got harder if anything.

-The bear though, was safe and dry under his coat.
+The bear though, it was safe and dry under his coat.